Dress for Success - Showjumping Dress Code

 Showjumpers have a wide scope of dress options under the regulations, allowing you to let your personality shine via a range of stylish colours and dress.

-Athletes are required to wear correct dress when appearing before spectators.
-In any case, dress should be appropriate to the time, importance of the competition, presence of sponsors and requests of the OC.
+Athletes are required to wear the correct dress when appearing before spectators.
+In any case, the dress should be appropriate to the time, the importance of the competition, the presence of sponsors and requests of the OC.

 1.3 In bad weather, the Ground Jury may allow the wearing of a waterproof jacket.
 In very warm weather the Ground Jury may allow Athletes to ride without a jacket.